The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 After your Yorkie has this game down, tell them to stay in one room while hiding the toy in another.
 Ask the cue phrase again and send your Yorkie near the hiding location.

 We think it’s fun to have another person make the Doggie Tail make noise to hint at its location.
-Our dog usually transforms into a seriously adorable hunting machine when he hears the taunting sound of the toy.
+Our dog usually transforms into a seriously adorable hunting machine when he hears the toy taunting him.

 In the beginning, you should make the hiding places fairly easy.
 As your dog becomes more advanced, the hiding places can become more challenging.
 Pretty soon you may notice your Yorkie is actually quite good at the hunt.